Nicholas House is a nonprofit agency that operates an emergency shelter as well as scattered apartment sites for

 For more information about our programs and services, click here.

-Surveys show that there are over 1,000 homeless family members on the streets of Atlanta every night.
+Surveys show that there are over 1,000 homeless family members on the streets of metro Atlanta every night.

 37% of Georgia’s homeless – 42% in Fulton County and 51% in DeKalb—are homeless families with children.

 Homeless families often go unseen because parents want to keep their children safe, which often means staying out of the public eye as they live in cars, abandoned buildings, extended-stay motels or on the streets.

 Homeless families often have to face being split up in order to receive services, since shelters can divide populations served by gender and by age.
 Large families may struggle to stay together, fathers may not be able to stay with their families, and teenage boys as young as 12 or 13 may be forced to split from their mother and younger siblings.
 Homeless families face trauma even when they’re just looking for help.

 The average age of a homeless person in the United States is 9 years old.